 A variety of laws and regulations govern our industry, including those regarding the Declaration of Trust for the REIT, securities laws, occupational health and safety, environmental protection and privacy.
-Violating these laws can expose our company-and you-to legal liability, fines, and other penalties, up to and including termination.
+Violating these laws can expose our organization-and you-to legal liability, fines, and other penalties, up to and including termination.
 That is why your understanding and compliance with laws and our Code is so important.

-As Crombie employees, each of us must understand and comply with laws that apply to our company and know when to seek advice.
+As Crombie employees, each of us must understand and comply with laws that apply to our organization and know when to seek advice.
 To help you comply, look to our policies and procedures, which can be found on our intranet.
+If you are not sure if a course of action is legal, find out before you act.
+Talk to your manager or also see the questions on page 10 of this Code, which can help you make the right decision(s).
 These policies have been created to ensure compliance with laws, rules and regulations.
 When you uphold our policies, you also comply with the law.